What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Monolithic Kernel

-A monolithic kernel structure holds both the kernel space and user space in one location.
-This means that the kernel image contains the entire operating system, all system services, and device drivers
+A monolithic kernel structure holds both kernel and user space in one location.
+The kernel image contains the entire operating system, all system services, and device drivers.

 Because everything is in one place, communication between systems and devices is faster, but it comes at a cost.
 If any errors occur, it can crash the whole system.

-In addition to errors throwing a wrench in the works and crashing the system, the monolithic kernel code is rigid and requires more work because it must include drivers for everything.
-However, due to its simplistic architecture, it has less source code, which reduces the number of bugs in the system.
+In addition to errors throwing a wrench in the works and crashing the system, the monolithic kernel code is rigid.
+It requires more work because it must include drivers for everything.
+However, due to its simplistic architecture, it has less source code, reducing the number of system bugs.

 The most famous uses of the monolithic kernel are UNIX and Linux.